apache/incubator-pegasus-website/_docs/en/tools/shell.md

 ./run.sh pack_tools
 ```

-After a successful execution of 'pack', a file named `pegasus-tools-{version}-{platform}-{buildType}.tar.gz` will be generated in your local directory.
+After a successful execution of 'pack', a file named `pegasus-tools-{version}-{gitSHA}-{platform}-{buildType}.tar.gz` will be generated in your local directory.
 Copy this file to your target machine, extract it, navigate to the folder, and run './run.sh shell' to use the Shell utility.
 You can also use the '-h' option to retrieve assistance:

 ```
 $ ./run.sh shell -h